Give us a call now for an immediate match with a local pro.

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 In Louisiana, HVAC contractors are considered mechanical contractors and need to be licensed by the Louisiana State Licensing Board for Contractors.
 To receive a license, contractors are required to provide proof of liability and workers' compensation insurance.
 You should also look at reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with glowing reviews and reports of fantastic customer experiences.
+Pick a company with glowing reviews and testimonials about great customer experiences.

-Always make sure you know the details of your project.
-When HVAC repairs are required, your provider should list which parts require replacement and why.
-Confirm that your technician will clean and test the full system after repairs are finished to ensure that it’s working properly.
+Make sure you know the details of any project before it begins.
+When getting HVAC repairs, have your provider specify which parts require replacement and why.
+Get confirmation that your technician will clean and test your system after the repair to verify that everything works.
 When replacing your HVAC system, ask the contractor to describe the new features, brand, estimated installation time, energy efficiency, and model.
 Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

 Good HVAC companies offer warranties on repairs and equipment installations.
 The more complete the coverage, the better.
 Compare warranty details between providers and pick the one that offers the best protection for the fairest price.